Flags

 --ssh-agent | Forward SSH agent socket | |

---readonly-project | Mount the project read-only and write outputs to /output | |
+--readonly-project | Mount the project read-only and write outputs to /output | --no-project |

 --claude-config | Copy host ~/.claude config into the container | |

---codex-config | Copy host ~/.codex config into the container | |
+--codex-config | Sync host ~/.codex config and live-mount sessions | |

---gemini-config | Copy host ~/.gemini config into the container | |
+--gemini-config | Copy host ~/.gemini Gemini/Antigravity config into the container | |

 --opencode-config | Copy host ~/.config/opencode config into the container | |